 Lipophilic drugs like BAQSIMI are well absorbed from the nasal cavity3,4

 When BAQSIMI permeates the nasal mucosa, it is distributed into the bloodstream

-How all formations of glucagon work
+How all formulations of glucagon work

-Glucagon binds to and activates hepatic glucagon receptors
+Glucagon binds to and activates hepatic glucagon receptors.

-This stimulates glycogen breakdown and release of glucose from the liver3
+This stimulates glycogen breakdown and release of glucose from the liver.3

 This in turn produces an antihypoglycemic effect3

 Most common (≥10%) adverse reactions associated with BAQSIMI are nausea, vomiting, headache, upper respiratory tract irritation (i.e., rhinorrhea, nasal discomfort, nasal congestion, cough, and epistaxis), watery eyes, redness of eyes, and itchy nose, throat and eyes.

 Patients taking beta-blockers may have a transient increase in pulse and blood pressure when given BAQSIMI.
 In patients taking indomethacin, BAQSIMI may lose its ability to raise blood glucose or may even produce hypoglycemia.
 BAQSIMI may increase the anticoagulant effect of warfarin.